 To mitigate the risk of a Participant oversubscribing to a community solar project and not receiving the full value of their subscription, the Program Administrator will perform quarterly checks of subscription generation against consumption for all active Participants.
-If a Participant is identified as being at risk of over-subscription for the year, the Program Administrator will inform both the Project Manager and the Participant (if a Participant email address has been provided) and recommend that they re-size the subscription.
+If a Participant is identified as being at risk of over-subscription for the year, the Program Administrator will inform the Subscription Manager and recommend that they re-size the subscription.
 While the Program Administrator offers these regular checks as a service to mitigate the risk of over-subscription, subscription sizing is ultimately the responsibility of Project Managers and Participants, and the Program makes no guarantee that this process will catch or guard against all cases of potential over-subscription.